 - 1.1 The Council's interim Carers Strategy 2014-15 comes to an end in December.
 The draft Carers Strategy 2016-2020 builds on this work and the support mechanisms and pathways that already exist. - The scope of the Strategy has been extended to include all Carers, including Young Carers and Parent Carers (a carer of a child or young adult aged 0-25 years who is disabled).
-The Strategy is being taken for approval to both the Adults and Children and Young People's Committees. - 1.3 The Strategy has been co-produced with the engagement of Carers and partner organisations through a variety of approaches that took place between May and October 2015: - An online survey - Face to face survey through Healthwatch and Shopmobility - A focus group held with Carers of people with Dementia - A specific survey for Parent Carers distributed through Pinpoint - Participation activities with Young Carers via Centre 33 - A focus group with Carers involved in peer support - 1.4 The co-production of the Strategy was facilitated through a 'task and finish' group comprising Carers, partner agencies and Carer/Strategic Leads from Cambridgeshire County Council.
+The Strategy is being taken for approval to both the Children and Young People's and Adults Committees.
+CYP Spokes have also recently provided comments which will be reflected into the final strategy. - 1.3 The Strategy has been co-produced with the engagement of Carers and partner organisations through a variety of approaches that took place between May and October 2015: - An online survey - Face to face survey through Healthwatch and Shopmobility - A focus group held with Carers of people with Dementia - A specific survey for Parent Carers distributed through Pinpoint - Participation activities with Young Carers via Centre 33 - A focus group with Carers on peer support - 1.4 The co-production of the Strategy was facilitated through a 'task and finish' group comprising Carers, partner agencies and Carer/Strategic Leads from Cambridgeshire County Council.
 Organisation and administration was provided by Cambridgeshire Alliance for Independent Living who have also promoted engagement in developing the Strategy through the Carers Partnership Board and other service partnership boards in Cambridgeshire.